cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Supported ciphersuites {#ciphersuites}

 This section specifies supported VOPRF group and hash function instantiations.
+For each group, we specify the HashToGroup and Serialize functionalities.
+The Deserialize functionality is the inverse of the corresponding Serialize functionality.

 We only provide ciphersuites in the EC setting as these provide the most efficient way of instantiating the OPRF.
 Our instantiation includes considerations for providing the DLEQ proofs that make the instantiation a VOPRF.
 Supporting OPRF operations alone can be allowed by simply dropping the relevant components.

 For reasons that are detailed in {{cryptanalysis}}, we only consider ciphersuites that provide strictly greater than 128 bits of security {{NIST}}.

 ## OPRF-curve448-HKDF-SHA512-ELL2-RO: